Product Review: Rand McNally OverDryve 7 RV GPS

-As RV owners, trip planning is more than just plotting our course on a road map, and as big-rig RV owners, we truly appreciate the importance of having the best tools to help us navigate our Nation's roadways safely.
-Those of us who pull large fifth-wheels or travel trailers need to be aware of low clearances, narrow, windy roads and road obstacles.
-Any one of those, or a combination of a few, could spell disaster if we take the wrong route or roadways.
-This is why we recently tested the Rand McNally OverDryve 7 RV GPS.
+As RV owners, trip planning is more than just plotting our course on a road map.
+And as big-rig RV owners, we appreciate having the best tools to help us navigate safely.
+If you pull a large fifth-wheel or travel trailer, you need to look out for low clearances, narrow and windy roads, and road obstacles.
+Any one of those can spell disaster.
+Which is why we recently tested the Rand McNally OverDryve 7 RV GPS.

 The Big Oops

-When we bought our first RV, a 44' Cyclone Toy Hauler in 2014, we failed to follow very sound advice from other big-rig RV owners; buying an RV Global Positioning System (GPS).
-We learned that Google Maps does not have big-rig driver’s best interest in mind – and sometimes it also proves to be inaccurate for even a tiny smart car.
+When we bought our first RV in 2014, a 44- foot Cyclone toy hauler, we failed to follow very sound advice from other big-rig RV owners.
+Buy an RV Global Positioning System (GPS), they said!
+We learned the hard way that Google Maps does not have big-rig driver’s best interest in mind.
+And sometimes it’s inaccurate for even a tiny smart car.

 Did Someone Say “Upgrade?”

-We were provided the opportunity to work with the Rand McNally OverDryve 7 RV through TechnoRV.
-This particular RV GPS is stated to be the latest and greatest today.
+We got the opportunity to try out the Rand McNally OverDryve 7 RV through TechnoRV.
+This particular RV GPS is one of the latest and greatest today.
 And, let me tell you, this one is a huge improvement!

 After testing it for approximately two months and approximately 2000 miles, we’ve put together enough data to give our product review.
 We’ve broken down our review into pros and cons of our new Rand McNally OverDryve 7RW.